 Los Angeles has 1,200 miles of bikeways, but many are along busy thoroughfares on which cars and bikes compete for space.

-At the turn of the century, Los Angeles was considered the bicycle capital of the nation, and portions of the route taken by the Pasadena Freeway had been a bike way.
+At the turn of the century, Los Angeles was the bicycle capital of the nation, and portions of the route taken by the Pasadena Freeway had been a bikeway.

-Just 0.6% of Los Angeles’ 28,000 miles of street lanes are for bikes, compared to cities like Portland who have about 6% of its 3,949 miles of street lanes for bikes.
+Just 0.6% of Los Angeles’ 28,000 miles of street lanes are for bikes, compared to cities like Portland with about 6% of its 3,949 miles of street lanes.

-Riding your bicycle is a safe, healthy and cherished way of life, but we have a long way to go to create a truly bicycle-friendly community.
+Riding your bicycle is a safe, healthy, and cherished way of life, but we have a long way to go to create a fully bicycle-friendly community.

-Ride with a cell phone, personal identification, emergency contact, and something to write with.
+Ride with a cell phone, personal identification, emergency contact, and pen.